-Support Crew details will be required to be registered at Race Registration.
+Support Crew details will be required to be registered online prior to Race Registration.
 Specific requirements will be detailed in Newsletter 3.
-At minimum, one of your official support crew will be required to attend the Competitor Race Briefing to be held the day before the race starts and any additional Support Crew Breifings.
+At minimum, one of your official support crew will be required to attend the Competitor Race Briefing to be held the day before the race starts and any additional Support Crew Briefings.

 Support Crew will be provided with the following at the same time of Team Map Hand Out (after Registration and Briefing):

 - One full set of Race Maps (100gsm Paper)

 - Support Crew Handbook detailing all TA Information & instructions, timing and other relevant support crew information including driving directions